stenio123/TerraformConsumerProducer/README.md

 3. This code assumes that Developer already registered in Terraform cloud and assigned a team.
 If that is not the case there is commented code that can also create and register new user and/or team in Terraform

+4. You could opt to also populate workspace with AWS (or other cloud) credentials.
+However we decided not to do this here, relying on the Vault provider in the Consumer repo.

+5. To be used in conjunction with https://github.com/stenio123/ServiceNowTerraformDemo

 ## Vault Requirements
 For this demo, you need an existing Vault with the following
 - userpass auth method enabled